axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-11-RADICAL COINs.markdown

  </p>
  <br>

- <h3>Let’s say that the potato grower uses the COINs he got from selling her potatoes to buy a shovel.
-But then the town’s shovel-maker raised his prices so that he can buy metal and wood dowels to make more shovels.</h3>
+ <h3>The potato grower uses the COINs he got from selling her potatoes to buy a shovel.
+But then he discovers that the town’s shovel-maker raised his prices so that he can buy metal and wood to make more shovels.</h3>
  <p>Yes, that could happen, as it does today.
  </p>
  <p>